About

 Salted caramel diplomat cream filling

 I find this salted caramel diplomat cream absolutely addictive!
+It’s probably my favorite flavor variation of a classic diplomat cream.

 First, I make a dry caramel and dissolve the caramelized sugar in a little liquid.
 Next, I mix this with more milk, eggs, cornstarch, vanilla and sea salt to make luscious, creamy salted caramel filling.